CaveArnold/Sequence/README.md

 # [Sequence](https://www.getsequence.io/)
 I began using Sequence in April 2024.
 My goal was to automate my retirement cash flows as fully as possible within Sequence.
-In February 2025 I am happy to say that all my automation procedures were fully realized so that I have not needed to perform any transfers.
+In February 2025 I am happy to say that all my automation procedures were fully realized so that I have not needed to perform any manual transfers.

 ## Sequence Review
 On February 18, 2025 I did a presentation of my Retirement Cash Flow Automation and a review of Sequence capabilities since joining in April 2024.
 The Power Point presentation is **2025 - My Retirement Cash Flow - Sequence.pptx**.